Tests of Aptitude and Achievement

 Time pressure; difficult to finish

-Reading comprehension, logical reasoning, and analytical reasoning
+Reading comprehension, logical reasoning, and analytical

 Reliable; predicts GPA in 1st year of law school